cdapio/cdap/cdap-docs/admin-manual/source/hadoop-compatibility.rst

 ====================

-Before installing the CDAP components, you must first install (or have access to) a Hadoop cluster with *HBase*, *HDFS*, *YARN*, and *ZooKeeper*.
-In order to use the ad-hoc querying capabilities of CDAP (Explore), you will also need *Hive*.
-Additional components (such as *Spark*) may be required, depending on the applications you will be running.
+Before installing the CDAP components, you must first install (or have access to) a Hadoop cluster with *HBase*, *HDFS*, *YARN*, and *ZooKeeper*. *Hive* and *Spark* are optional components; Hive is required to enable CDAP's ad-hoc querying capabilities (*CDAP Explore*) and Spark is required if a CDAP application uses the Spark program.

 All CDAP components can be installed on the same boxes as your Hadoop cluster, or on separate boxes that can connect to the Hadoop services.

 CDAP depends on these services being present on the cluster.
 There are **core dependencies,** which must be running for CDAP system services to operate correctly, and